Five rules can help travelers avoid airline flight delays during the pandemic

-Except for international flights (especially flights from and to the European Union), America’s flying public have no protection from airline issues with late arrivals and departures.
-If a traveler is flying on a single ticket on the same airline alliance, there are some protections.
+Except for international flights (especially transoceanic flights, which are operating with hundreds of empty seats), America’s flying public has no protection from airline issues with late arrivals and departures.
+If a traveler flies on a single ticket on the same airline alliance, there are some protections.
 However, if a passenger has booked his ticket on separate airlines and with separate tickets, the results, even when it is clearly the fault of an airline, do not end well.

-Missing flights when travelers cannot avoid flight delays can mean losing your entire airline ticket — both the outgoing flight and the return flights.
-It almost always means extra expense and may mean staying overnight near an airport along the itinerary.
+Today, missing connections costs travelers dearly.
+When travelers cannot avoid flight delays, it can mean losing their entire airline ticket — both the outgoing flight and the return flights.
+Missed connections almost always mean extra expense and may mean staying overnight near an airport along the itinerary.
 It can also mean lost reservations at hotels and charges to credit cards, as well as missed tours and cruises.
 All cost passengers great amounts of time and money, while airlines have no skin in the game.

-Here are five rules for passengers to follow should they be facing connecting flights while traveling.
+Follow these five rules for passengers when facing connecting flights while traveling.
 These should help avoid flight delays.

 The early flights almost always take off on time.
 There are no bags to be transferred from other flights, smaller crowds at TSA, shorter lines for baggage check-in, and so forth.
 Plus, if the first flight of the day is late, that airline knows that the rest of that aircraft’s flights will face similar problems.

 About 70 percent of network carrier flights go through one of their hubs.
 This means connections.
-Of course, when flying the same carrier, missing a connection does not necessarily mean losing your money; however, it can mean delays at the airport until a following flight has room.
-And, with airline routes now booked to capacity (and more), I have heard of passengers waiting days for the onward connections, not only hours.
-All this is at the expense of the passenger, including lodging and airport food, as well as missing time at their destination.
+Of course, when flying the same carrier, missing a connection does not necessarily mean losing your money.
+However, it can mean delays at the airport until a following flight has room.
+And, with airline routes now booked to capacity (and more) during holiday periods, space on future flights is not guaranteed.
+During vacation periods, I have heard of passengers waiting days for the onward connections, not only hours.
+Or, they will tuck their ticket into a travel bank and buy another ticket.
+If travelers get stuck overnight, in almost every case, this is at the expense of the passenger.
+That includes lodging and airport food, as well as missing time at their destination or getting home late.

-The solution is to fly on non-stop routes.
+The solution is to fly on non-stop, point-to-point routes.
 Those flights are not subject to making any connections.
 If all goes well after takeoff, there are few chances for additional delays.

 All airlines, through the efforts of Travelers United, now must include delay data on their websites.
-It is not always easy to find, but it must be available to passengers so that they know whether the schedules are realistic or misleading.
+Though missing connections is costly, the data is not always easy to find, but it must be available to passengers.
+It is the only way passengers know whether the schedules are realistic or misleading.
 This requirement is now a federal regulation.

 More families with more checked baggage are traveling.
-Plus, infrequent travelers are more unsure of TSA security checkpoint procedures than road warriors and there are far fewer children on flights.
+That means more flight delays.
+Plus, infrequent travelers are more unsure of TSA security checkpoint procedures than road warriors and there are far more children on flights.
 All these factors are enough to change the airport and flight experience and make it seem like the end of the world for seasoned travelers.